Regulatory Compliance for Electronic Communications

 Having an email archiving solution helps you in complying with your email retention policy.
 It also assists you in automating your email retention policy.
 The type of retention policy your organization adopts can help to streamline and simplify your ability to remain in compliance, especially if your organization chooses to implement a hosted solution.
 Using the latest technology to apply and enforce policies for communications by employees, regardless of the format, provides the necessary tools for enabling compliant communication.

-As stated many times before, to remain in full-compliance, all email and social media communications should be retained.
+As stated many times before, to remain in full compliance, all email and social media communications should be retained.
 The average corporate email user sends and receives around 110 messages per day.
-Implementing an archiving solution and establishing a policy to decide what is kept is vital to not only compliance matters, but also to an employee’s ability to effectively manage their time.
+Implementing an archiving solution and establishing a policy to decide what is kept is vital not only to compliance efforts but also to an employee’s ability to effectively manage their time.

-Retention policies are typically built around the compliance standards as they apply by industry.
-According to the FRCP, document retention applies to everything electronic (emails, directives, files, communications, and requests), meaning if your organization faces any legal situations and fails to produce any kind of electronically stored information, the results could be potentially devastating.
+Retention policies are typically built around the compliance standards as they apply to the industry.
+According to the FRCP, document retention applies to everything electronic (emails, directives, files, communications, and requests), meaning that if your organization faces any legal situations and fails to produce any kind of electronically stored information, the results could be potentially devastating.

-This decision is generally wholly based on the industry your organization belongs to, as each carry their own set of federal regulatory standards.
+This decision is generally wholly based on the industry your organization belongs to, as each carries its own set of federal regulatory standards.
 To find a full list of the minimum requirements, visit the Intradyn website.
 Here are a handful of applicable minimum lengths of retention periods.

 The ability to audit electronic communications is nearly mandatory when it comes to achieving regulatory compliance.
-Because of that, the archiving solution implemented within an organization should be able to monitor and log the activity of all accounts; email, social media, or otherwise.
+Because of that, the archiving solution implemented within an organization should be able to monitor and log the activity of all accounts, including email, social media, and others.

 E-Discovery (Search) Capabilities

-Can you provide requested information in prompt and timely manner?
+Can you provide the requested information in a prompt and timely manner?

 Is your information stored in an acceptable format, i.e., a format other than paper or hard copies?

-The copies of your emails or social media communications which are stored in an archive are guaranteed to preserved exclusively in “non-rewritable, non-erasable” format, with the ability to verify the authenticity and quality of the stored media.
+The copies of your emails or social media communications, which are stored in an archive, are guaranteed to be preserved exclusively in “non-rewritable, non-erasable” format, with the ability to verify the authenticity and quality of the stored media.

 Redaction Capabilities